JoeyStanley/real/cv.md

 <a href="/downloads/170310-SECOL84a-slides.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 <strong>Joseph A. Stanley</strong>.
 “V[ɛ]ry v[e]ried vowel mergers in the Pacific Northwest.”
 Diversity and Variation in Language ([DiVar 1](http://linguistics.emory.edu/home/conferences/divar1/index.html)).
 Atlanta, GA.
 February 10–11, 2017. (with LCUGA travel award)
-<a href="/downloads/160813-ADS2017.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
-<a href="/downloads/170211-DiVar1-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>
+<a href="/downloads/170211-DiVar1-slides.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 <strong>Joseph A. Stanley</strong>.
 “The perception and production of two vowel mergers in Cowlitz County, Washington.”
 The American Dialect Society ([ADS](http://www.americandialect.org)) Annual Meeting.
 Austin, TX.
 January 5–8, 2017. (with UGA Linguistics Program travel award and UGA Graduate School travel award)
 <a href="/downloads/160813-ADS2017.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>